Engaging Indigenous Learners Project

 - Educate and strengthen public awareness around the issues and barriers impacting adult Indigenous learners, including imminent barriers that exist as a result of Intergenerational trauma

-- Create and strengthen existing partnerships among stakeholders who work directly with Indigenous populations, and
+- Create and strengthen existing partnerships among stakeholders who work directly with Indigenous populations

 - Strengthen professional development that adheres to culturally competent practice

-In addition to completing the deliverables above, some members of the Advisory Committee attended the Community Adult Learning Program (CALP) Indigenous sessions developed and delivered by five Tribal Colleges in Alberta and the Creating Ethical Spaces sessions lead by a Calgary-based Advisory Committee who were part of the Calgary Learns Granting Council Project.
-After attending these sessions, the Advisory Committee was inspired to create the following:
+In addition to completing the deliverables above, some members of the Advisory Committee attended the Community Adult Learning Program (CALP) Indigenous sessions developed and delivered by five Tribal Colleges in Alberta, and the Creating Ethical Spaces sessions lead by a Calgary-based Advisory Committee which was part of the Calgary Learns Granting Council Project.
+After attending these sessions, the Advisory Committee was inspired to create the following acknowledgement.